GhostOfSarina/sing-box-daily-telegram/README.md

 You can change the cronjob time in the cronjob.sh file. [easy set the time](https://crontab.guru/)

-# Donate to the YeBeKhe and the telegram channel
+# Donate to the YeBeKhe and send to your telegram channel